This article can also be found in the Premium Editorial Download "Storage magazine: Lessons learned from creating and managing a scalable SAN."

 Long-time chargeback practitioners sing its praises.
 According to one respondent who's been charging for shared storage for six years, chargeback "helps drive the proper use and consumption of the storage, encourages sharing of the storage infrastructure and enables proper lifecycle management of the technology."

 But readers also see a lot of obstacles to chargeback.
 It means more work for administrators and there's a lack of effective tools to measure consumption.
 Other important obstacles are cultural issues and accounting.
-"We feel expenses should be accounted for company-wide, and no one should be wasting
+"We feel expenses should be accounted for company-wide, and no one should be wasting time or any type of resources on chargebacks to internal departments," writes one reader.
+"We're one big community/company; chargeback seems like laying blame," writes another.

 This was first published in July 2006